notcuddle/notcuddle/README.md

 ## Skills

-* Using Docker, Docker compose
+* Using Docker, Jenkins in production
-* Kubernetes with EKS
 * IaC with Terraform
 * Coding in Python :)
 * Monitoring and metrics with Prometheus/Grafana